 The reason that it is recommended that dentures are replaced every 5-10 years is due to as mentioned above, the ever-changing nature of the bone in the jaw once teeth have been removed.
 Dramatic changes can take place over such a time frame and there may become a point when a denture reline can no longer assist in improving the comfort and fit of a denture.

 Dental Implants are generally the final option for patients whose dentures are loose.
 A dental implant is a metal screw that is placed inside the jaw bone, these metal screws then have attachments on top.
 This allows for a denture to be made that can attach to the implants in place of missing teeth.

 These implants work basically as teeth, as they help maintain the bone that is around the implant and they give the denture something to hold onto in the mouth.
 Dental Implants can help better the quality of life for many denture users, especially those with full dentures on either the upper or the lower jaw, and are becoming more common in recent times.

 Although dental implants are a fantastic solution to some people’s dental problems it does need to be considered however that getting implants placed is a surgical procedure and so is a serious undertaking.

 If you need more information about dental implants and what is possible for you simply call our dental clinic in Hervey Bay and book an appointment with our dentists all your questions will be answered with clarity also payment plan options are available to make the process easier for you.

 How long does it take to get used to dentures?

 Getting dentures is a different experience for every individual and so the time that it takes an individual to get used to their denture can vary.
 This is even more so when a patient is receiving a full upper or lower denture.
-Having a denture is having a foreign object in the mouth that the body is not used to and so like a new shoe needs to be worn in.
+Having a denture is having a foreign object in the mouth that the body is not used to and so a new shoe needs to be worn in.

-For some people, the process of getting used to their denture may take days and for other people, it may take months, in rare circumstances some people never get used to, or rather are comfortable with a denture.
+For some people, the process of getting used to their dentures may take days and for other people, it may take months, in rare circumstances some people never get used to, or rather are comfortable with a denture.